UnivaCorporation/urb-k8s/README.md

 ### Spark

-In this section simple Pi example from (Spark)[https://spark.apache.org] data processing framework will be running in kubernetes cluster.
+In this section simple Pi example from [Spark](https://spark.apache.org) data processing framework will be running in kubernetes cluster.

-The (test/spark/run.sh)[test/spark/run.sh] script does Spark deployment in the persistent volume as well as creates docker container and corresponding kubernetes job and persistent volume objects which can be used to run driver side of the Spark application.
-Upon it's execution determine a Spark pod name with `kubectl get pods`.
+The [test/spark/run.sh](test/spark/run.sh) script does Spark deployment in the persistent volume as well as creates docker container and corresponding kubernetes job and persistent volume objects which can be used to run driver side of the Spark application.
+Upon it's execution determine Spark pod name with `kubectl get pods`.

-Run Spark Pi example on the pod with the name from previous command:
+Run Pi example Spark driver on the pod with the name from previous command:

 ```
 kubectl exec spark-7g14w -it -- /opt/spark-2.1.0-bin-hadoop2.7/bin/spark-submit --name SparkExamplePi --master mesos://urb://urb-master:6379 /opt/spark-2.1.0-bin-hadoop2.7/examples/src/main/python/pi.py